UAlberta-EcoCar/Auxillary-Power-Board/README.txt

        5V regulator input to the battery.
 See README in V3.1 folder.
 V3.2 - Replaced diode reverse current protection with 2 pMOS in parallel.
 V3.3 - Added a way to measure the voltage of the battery.
 V3.4 - Connected op-amps to a 12V source to make them more linear V4   - If V4 were to be created, it would use a smaller MCU.
 The smaller MCU well allow for a
-       smaller board and allow for extras like an real-time LED power output display.
+       smaller board and allow for extras like an real-time OLED power output display with historigram.
-       Prospect MCUs include the ATTiny13 or the ATTiny2313A.
-The ATTiny2313A will need to be a surface mount.
-This way we'll be able to read power usage in real time with an LCD screen, and have it all fit on the same board layout.
+       Prospect MCU is the 328p.
+Prospect display is the Kuman 0.96 Inch Blue IIC 128x64.
+       The MCU will be a surface mount.
      - Another thought is to have stacked RJ11 Ports or to just use 2 ports, however the 3 ports is rather handy.
 Maybe 2 double stacked RJ11s?
-     - For ill also be looking into Boost Buck so we can use any kind of power source.
+     - For 12V regulation also be looking into Boost Buck so we can use any kind of power source.
-       The 12 volt regulator is host to a lot of resistive loss, this is an issue with 3.4 Stretch goal for the boost buck would be to make it 120V AC adaptable.
+       The 12V regulator is host to a lot of resistive loss, this is an issue with 3.4
+     - Need the op-amps connected to a +/- 12/15 V supply for linearity in the region 0-5V.

 - More Details in the README in the folder of the specific version.